 Like other lumber, plywood comes in certain standard sizes and types or categories.
 Size standards apply to both thickness and surface area dimensions.

 Plywood comes in eight standard thicknesses, ranging from ⅛” (thinnest) to 1¼” (thickest).

 Standard Plywood Sheet Dimensions

-Plywood is sold in sheets, and there are five main sheet sizes based on surface area.
+Plywood is sold in sheets, and there are five main sheet sizes based on the surface area.
 The most commonly used, known as a “standard” plywood sheet, is four feet by eight feet (4’ x 8’).
 Plywood sheets also come in four other sizes.
-These different sized sheets are called “project panels.”
-Project panels can be 2’ x 2’, 2’ x 4,’ 4’ x 4’ and 5’ x 5’.
+These different-sized sheets are called “project panels.”
+Project panels can be 2’ x 2’, 2’ x 4,’ 4’ x 4’, and 5’ x 5’.